Atul-Kumar29/Leakguarddemo/README.md

 *Note: Investigative actions (Search/Query) incur a minor token penalty to encourage efficiency.*

 ### State Observation
-The agent parses dense state information formatting, tracking the Turn, Trust Score, Leaked Revenue, Compliance Rules, and current Pending Invoices.
+The agent parses dense state information formatting.
+The environment provides the observation to the agent as a pre-formatted **Markdown table**, tracking the Turn, Trust Score, Leaked Revenue, Compliance Rules, and current Pending Invoices.

 ---